smrfeld/ReducedLotkaVolterra/README.md

-# Learn moment closure model for the Lotka-Volterra system using dynamic Boltzmann distributions (DBDs)
+# Code used in paper "Deep Learning Moment Closure Approximations using Dynamic Boltzmann Distributions"

-Code used in the paper XXX.
+This contains code used to generate figures in the paper "Deep Learning Moment Closure Approximations using Dynamic Boltzmann Distributions".

 ## Requirements